TejeswarBobba/my2-Bobba/README.md

 | Football | will help in building strength, stamina and speed.Also used to improvr concentration and coordination.| 5-6 |
 | Volleyball | will help to teach important lessons in perseverance, teamwork and selflessness. | 4-5 |

+---

+#### Pithy Quotes

+> "The important thing is not to stop questioning." - *Albert Einstein*

+>"The more I learn, the more I realize how much I don't know." - *Isaac Newton*